SharzyL/pastebin-worker/frontend/tos.md

 You retain any and all of your rights to any Content you submit, post or display on or through Service and you are responsible for protecting those rights.
 We take no responsibility and assume no liability for Content you or any third party posts on or through Service.
 However, by posting Content using Service you grant us the right and license to use, modify, publicly perform, publicly display, reproduce, and distribute such Content on and through Service.
 You agree that this license includes the right for us to make your Content available to other users of Service, who may also use your Content subject to these Terms.

-Sharzy has the right but not the obligation to monitor and edit all Content provided by users.
+{{TOS_MAINTAINER}} has the right but not the obligation to monitor and edit all Content provided by users.

-In addition, Content found on or through this Service are the property of Sharzy or used with permission.
+In addition, Content found on or through this Service are the property of {{TOS_MAINTAINER}} or used with permission.
 You may not distribute, modify, transmit, reuse, download, repost, copy, or use said Content, whether in whole or in part, for commercial purposes or for personal gain, without express advance written permission from us.

 ## 3. Prohibited Uses